sigmod/sqlpp/document.md

 # <a id="Queries">2.
 Queries</a>

-A SQL++ query can be any legal SQL++ expression or Select statment.
-A query should always end with a semicolon.
+A SQL++ query can be any legal SQL++ expression or `SELECT` statement.
+A SQL++ query always ends with a semicolon.

     Query ::= (Expression | SelectStatement) ";"

 ##  <a id="SELECT_statements">SELECT statements

-The following BNFs (Backus–Naur Forms) show the grammar of select statements in AsterixDB SQL++.
+The following shows the (rich) grammar for the `SELECT` statement in SQL++.

-> TW: Shouldn't mention BNF here - we've already used it above.

 > TW: Should we replace SelectElement with SelectValue?
+MC: Yes, and done below.

     SelectStatement    ::= ( WithClause )?
                            SelectSetOperation (OrderbyClause )? ( LimitClause )?